lyarenei/jellyfin-plugin-listenbrainz/README.md

 ### Quickstart

-For plugin to be able to send listens, it needs user API token to be able to authenticate.
-Unfortunately, the server admin must configure the plugin for all users as there's no way to make user-configurable plugin.
-So the admin has an access to the ListenBrainz API tokens of all users on their server.

-Minimal user configuration:
+The plugin needs an API token before it can send anything.
+Since Jellyfin has no support for per-user plugin settings, the server administrator configures the plugin on behalf of every user.

+To set up a user:

-1. Open plugin settings
+1. Open the plugin settings.
-2. Select the user you want to configure
+2. Select the user on the `User Config` tab.
-3. Paste the token to the API token field (you can get it from [the profile page](https://listenbrainz.org/profile/))
+3. Grab the API token from [the ListenBrainz profile page](https://listenbrainz.org/profile/).
+4. Paste it into the `ListenBrainz API token` field.
-4. (Optional) Click on `Verify` to check the validity of the API token
+5. (Optional) Click `Check` to verify the token.
-5. Check `Enable submitting listens`
+6. Tick `Enable submitting listens`.
-6. Save configuration
+7. Save.

 ### Debug logging